 Box 2.
 A proof of principle model for Kenya’s rangelands over the last 125 years.

-The use of formal modeling can assist the study of biodiversity in a variety of ways.
-As the time series data we observe are but one realization of an underlying stochastic process, models help us investigate “different potential pasts” and study counterfactuals of how the system might have evolved as a result of varying conditions (e.g., regarding climate) and different interventions (e.g., tax-subsidy schemes).
-Models also help us identify and concentrate on the underlying factors that are of first-order importance for the questions under study and provide a lens through which measurement can be appropriately focused and interpreted.
-We propose two complementary approaches, which we use to understand the time-evolution of several variables related to biodiversity in the context of two areas of 20th and 21st century Kenya : Laikipia and the Mara.
+Formal modeling help us investigate “different potential pasts” and study counterfactuals of how the system might have evolved as a result of varying conditions (e.g., regarding climate) and different interventions (e.g., tax-subsidy schemes).
+We propose two complementary approaches useful for understanding how consideration of biodiversity can ve incorporated into decision-making in the context of two areas of 20th and 21st century Kenya : Laikipia and the Mara.
 The first method focuses on long term changes in land-use, biodiversity and the human economy in these regions and employs dynamic optimization models similar in spirit to those used in climate policy and economic epidemiology.
 The second focuses on fences and follows an agent-based approach that can integrate local-scale human social learning and incentive structures with real-world land use to understand how the macroscale dynamics emerge from local land use dynamics.

-For the purposes of our analysis, we divide the total area in the region into different parts.
-Some have been historically dominated by wildlife, constituting mainly large predators and herbivores.
-Others are mainly devoted to crop production or to livestock production, respectively.
+We divide the total area in the region areas that have been historically dominated by wildlife, constituting mainly large predators and herbivores, and other areas mainly devoted to crop or livestock production..
 Finally, some land is devoted to ecosystem services and ecotourism.
-Dynamic optimization begins by identifying a set of actors who have been central in the decision-making during that period and their possible actions.
-These include the government, the livestock owners, and the conservancies operating in the region.
+Dynamic optimization begins by identifying a set of actors central to decision-making including government, livestock owners, and conservancies operating in the region.
 Owners of livestock try to maximize the lifetime profits from related activities.
 They choose the size of their livestock herds and whether or not to sell their cattle or use them as dowry to pay for additional wives.
 They are also passed along as inheritance to their sons.
+WHAT DO GOVTs AND CONSERVANCIES DO?